ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

-This specification does not provide any enforcement mechanism for those preferences, and conformance to it does not encompass whether preferences are actually respected during data processing.
+This specification does not provide any enforcement mechanism for those preferences, and conformance to it does not encompass whether preferences are actually followed during data processing.

 Preferences do not themselves create rights or prohibitions, either in the positive or the negative.
 Other mechanisms—technical,